copyninja/copyninja.info/content/development/golang_spake2_ecc.rst

 ..

     TLDR; this post is going to be too long and mostly theoretical.
-Actual Golang related posts will be may 2 or 3 posts later.
+If you are wondering about where is Go in all these posts, please wait for few more posts before I can write about the actual implementation.

 In my `previous post <https://copyninja.info/blog/golang_spake2_1.html>`_ I